How To Wash a Backpack with Hands & Machine?

 Prepare the Backpack for Cleaning:

 Next, inspect care labels.
 Most packs have a tag inside that tells you how to wash them.
 If the label says “hand wash only” or “do not machine wash,” follow that advice.
-If there’s no label, consider the materials: nylon and polyester usually handle a machine wash, but backpacks with leather, metal accents, or special coatings often do best with hand washing.
-In any case, when in doubt, test a small hidden spot with a bit of gentle detergent to ensure no fading or damage.
+If there’s no label, consider the paragraph written below in this article for hand wash.

 Finally, treat stains before washing.
 For visible spots, dab on a little mild detergent or stain remover and gently scrub with a soft brush.
 Let it sit for a few minutes.
-Avoid bleach unless you’re fighting mold on a white, colorfast pack (see FAQs).
+Avoid bleach unless you’re fighting mold on a white, colorfast pack.
 Once stains are pretreated, your backpack is ready for a full wash.

 Backpack Cleaning Supply Calculator